-Fixed Term Exclusion - If all the above sanctions have proved to be unsuccessful, then the student's needs will be discussed with senior management staff with a view to a possible fixed term exclusion.
+Suspension - If all the above sanctions have proved to be unsuccessful, then the student's needs will be discussed with Senior Management Team with a view to a possible fixed term exclusion.
 An individual Pastoral Support Plan will be produced after 5 days of fixed term exclusion in any one term.
 Following any exclusion parents/ carers may be invited to attend a meeting at school with their child, to discuss their return.